 Welcome to Dave Cashman's AV200 Page

-This May, I will be riding in a 2-day, 200 mile bike ride ride from Atlanta to Eatonton and back through some of North Georgia's beautiful countryside to raise money for vaccine research benefitting the Emory Vaccine Center and other Atlanta-area AIDS service organizations that will one day make HIV/AIDS a thing of the past.
+This April and May, I will be riding for 200 miles through Atlanta's neighborhoods and through some of North Georgia's beautiful countryside to raise money for vaccine research benefitting the Emory Vaccine Center and other Atlanta-area AIDS service organizations that will one day make HIV/AIDS a thing of the past.

 I am riding not only to raise awareness and help fund a cure but also for those that are not able to ride.
 I ride for the 34 million who have died from AIDS related causes, the 37 million who live with HIV globally, and for the countless many that will be saved by the vaccine.
 Latest figures show 1.1 million people in the U.S. are living with HIV with nearly 40,000 new diagnoses occur annually according to 2016 statistics.
 While great strides have been made in both the treatment and prevention of the disease, a vaccine continues to be the best hope to end this pandemic.

 I also ride to be part of a community.
 Action Cycling Atlanta and all of it's members, sponsors, and participants have collectively become a second family to me.
 Our goal of ending HIV/AIDS is first and foremost.
 But we do more than cycle and fundraise.
 We support one another throughout the year both on and off the road, so I ride in honor of all of them as well!